spotify/luigi/doc/luigi_patterns.rst

 	luigi RangeDaily --of MyTask --start 2014-10-31 --MyTask-my-param 123

+.. _batch_method:

-Batching mulitple parameter values into a single run
+Batching multiple parameter values into a single run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes it'll be faster to run multiple jobs together as a single